bit-bandit/captain/readme.md

 ## Notes

-Currently, only a subsect of the features in the formats we've added have been included.
+Currently, only a subset of the features in the formats we've added have been included.
 Only the bare essentials have been implimented, at the moment.
 If you want to add something, open an issue/pull request.